Rohit-Kumar-Jha-IIT-Roorkee/mlproject/README.md

 ##  Features

 - Predicts student exam scores using a trained ML model
-- Clean and user-friendly frontend (HTML + Bootstrap-ready)
+- Clean and user-friendly frontend (HTML ready)
 - Deployable on Render with one-click integration
 - Handles preprocessing and model inference on server side
 - Logs user input and predictions (extendable for analytics)